Sunhaloo/first-todo-react/learning.md

 > We are going to be using Langchain ( _and maybe langraph_! )

+Therefore, I already have the "_front-end_" setup and I given that I am not too much interest in the front-end side...
+Simply refer to the actual `client/src/components/ChatBot.jsx` file.

+> I am going to be modifying it again after we implement Langchain!

 ## Langchain

 > What is Langchain?
 Read more on the Wiki: https://en.wikipedia.org/wiki/LangChain